pablocarderam/genetargeter/README.md

 # GeneTargeter <img align="right" src="static/assets/Logo_NilesLab_GC.png" width="400px" title="Niles Lab Logo">

-GeneTargeter creates custom gene-editing constructs developed by the [Niles Lab at MIT](http://web.mit.edu/nileslab/), designed for knock-out or conditional knock-down in [_Plasmodium falciparum_](http://www.who.int/mediacentre/factsheets/fs094/en/),  by delivering a 3' or 5' UTR post-transcriptional regulatory element payload to a specific given gene ([Ganesan et al., 2016](https://dx.doi.org/10.1038%2Fncomms10727), [Nasamu et al., preprint](https://doi.org/10.1101/816504)).
+GeneTargeter creates custom gene-editing constructs designed for knock-out or conditional knock-down in [_Plasmodium falciparum_](http://www.who.int/mediacentre/factsheets/fs094/en/).
+It is developed by the [Niles Lab at MIT](http://web.mit.edu/nileslab/) and [described in detail in this article](https://www.liebertpub.com/doi/epdf/10.1089/crispr.2021.0069).

+At the Niles Lab, GeneTargeter is used to deliver 3' or 5' UTR post-transcriptional regulatory element payload to a specific given gene ([Ganesan et al., 2016](https://dx.doi.org/10.1038%2Fncomms10727), [Nasamu et al., 2021](https://doi.org/10.1038/s41598-020-77644-4)).
+However, user-defined custom plasmids can be used as well.

-Most applications can be served well through the web application running at [genetargeter.mit.edu](genetargeter.mit.edu)
+Most applications can be served well through the web application running at [genetargeter.mit.edu](genetargeter.mit.edu) .

 NOTE: the app sometimes takes a good 30 seconds to load if nobody's used it in a while.